October 15, 2018

 Whether you’ve been a lead student before or not, hopefully after reading this you’re feeling more confident!

 Remember that God is with you.
-As you seek His guidance through the Holy Ghost and His will for the students in your gathering, you will lead a successful gathering.
+As you seek His guidance through the Holy Ghost and His will for the students, you will lead a successful gathering.

 For more information on how to be a successful lead student, refer to the Lead Student Guide.